michaelPro89/FizzBizz/README.md

 # FizzBuzz
-Have you ever wondered how to pass FizzBizz programming test on your interview ?
+Have you ever wondered how to pass famous FizzBuzz programming test on your interview ?
 Here is a simple solution for that if you need it.

 @author Michal Switala